fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 ![ARP Packet Format](../../assets/images/arp-spoofing/main-arp-format.png)

 In the above image, we can see that there is a field *Opcode*.
 This field specifies the nature of the ARP messages being sent.
-In this blog post, we are mainly concerned with the following two types of ARP messages.
+In this blog post, we are mainly concerned with the sender's and receiver's source and destination address in the following two types of ARP messages.

 1. ARP Request, and
 2. ARP Reply